MBBS in Uzbekistan 2026–27

 Why Choose Uzbekistan for MBBS in 2026?

-Uzbekistan combines the lowest total MBBS cost among NMC-approved Central Asian destinations with the simplest admission process — no IELTS, no entrance exam, government-regulated fees, and direct flights from India.
+Uzbekistan combines the lowest total MBBS cost among WDOMS-listed Central Asian destinations with the simplest admission process - no IELTS, no entrance exam, government-regulated fees, and direct flights from India.
 For budget-conscious students seeking an internationally recognised MBBS degree without the financial burden of Russian or Eastern European options, Uzbekistan is an increasingly compelling choice.

-At ₹16–22 lakh for the complete 6-year program, Uzbekistan is the most affordable NMC-approved MBBS destination in Central Asia — cheaper than Kazakhstan (₹25–40L), Belarus (₹28–45L), and Russia (₹30–50L).
+At ₹16–22 lakh for the complete 6-year program, Uzbekistan is the most affordable WDOMS-listed MBBS destination in Central Asia - cheaper than Kazakhstan (₹25–40L) and Belarus (₹28–45L), and on par with Russia's most affordable universities.
 Government universities keep fees fixed with no surprise hikes.
 Monthly living expenses in Tashkent average ₹8,000–12,000.

 No IELTS, No Entrance Exam Beyond NEET